 5. ADOPTION MODEL METRICS

 There are 3 key Adoption Model Metrics which are illustrated in the figure below:

 “Spread” (aka Penetration) is a single number which measures the degree of adoption.
 It is the weighted average of the number of adopters across all the levels of the model.
 In the example, in a highly unlikely scenario of all 200 users reaching “Partnering” (Level 5) then the Spread would be 5.00.
 Conversely if all 200 users remain “Unaware” then the Spread would be 1.00.

 “Pipeline” is a measure of the health of each stage in the adoption model and uses conversion rates and targets to compare the values at each level with the ideal values at the particular stage of the exercise (in this case 75% complete).
 It shows clearly that there is a problem in the rate at which users are being made aware of the new product/practice to be adopted.
-Pipeline is a very important metric as adoption managers can become fixated on just some levels of the Adoption Model and by the time the problem is spotted it is too late.
+Pipeline is a very important metric as adoption managers can become fixated just on single levels of their Adoption Models and by the time the problem is spotted it is too late.

-For example, a very common problem in organizations is when sales leaders and their staff prioritise pushing prospective clients over the line to achieve annual targets (and bonuses) in the last quarter of the year.
-An undesirable consequence of this is that they may then find the “cupboard in bare” in the first quarter of the new financial year with a shortage of prospects and/or suspects.
+For example, a very common problem in organizations is when sales leaders and their staff prioritise pushing prospective clients over the line to achieve annual targets (and bonuses) in the last quarter of a year.
+An undesirable consequence of this is that they then find the “cupboard in bare” in the first quarter of the new financial year with a shortage of prospects or suspects.
 Such problems can be almost impossible to fix quickly once they have been allowed to fully develop!

 6. TYPES OF ADOPTION MODEL SIMULATION